 Being so easy to learn, so vastly used, and having a plethora of ready-to-use modules (external files that contain Python statements), no wonder Python is the preferred language to teach programming to first-year computer science students in the United States.

-In this 2-article series we will review the fundamentals of Python in hopes that you will find it useful as a springboard to get you started with programming and as a quick-reference guide afterwards.
-That said, let’s get started.
+In this 2-article series, we will review the fundamentals of Python in hopes that you will find it useful as a springboard to get you started with programming and as a quick reference guide afterward.

-Python in Linux
+Install Python on Linux

 Python versions 2.x and 3.x are usually available in most modern Linux distributions out of the box.
 You can enter a Python shell by typing